eqNj/eqN-PD2-Filter/README.md

 Rare bolts are hidden and magic bolts and arrows are hidden.

-Non-magic circlets of all kinds (for imbuing) are hidden.
+Non-magic (for imbuing) and magic circlets of all kinds are hidden.

 Regular Rejuvination Potions (not Full) are hidden.